 - Remove the stone from your oven.

-- Use a stiff brush to sweep away crumbs and flour using a circular motion.
+- Use the stiff brush to sweep away crumbs and flour using a circular motion.

 - Flip the stone over and put it back in the oven.